 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-CPT, HCPCS, and ICD-10 Codes for Molecular and Proteomic Oncology Testing Under Policy 0520
+CPT, HCPCS, and ICD-10 Codes for Molecular and Proteomic Testing Under Cigna Policy 0520

-The published policy data for this update does not include a specific list of CPT, HCPCS, or ICD-10 codes.
-This is not unusual for Cigna's molecular diagnostic policies — the category is broad, and applicable codes span multiple code sets.
+The policy data available for this modification does not include a published list of specific CPT, HCPCS, or ICD-10 codes.
+This is not unusual for a policy of this scope — Cigna's 0520 policy historically covers a broad range of molecular diagnostic codes, and the specific code list is embedded in the full policy document rather than the modification summary.

 Track this policy across versions, search 1,500+ policies by CPT code, and get real-time alerts when any payer changes coverage.